tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

 * Remind students to activate their conda environment so that they can access libraries like NumPy, which they will need for this lesson.
 If they have issues importing the NumPy library, suggest running `conda install anaconda` or `conda install numpy`.
 The conda environment may not have included the Anaconda tools, as this is a common error.

 * Make sure that students are properly setting their file paths when reading in files.
-Emphasize the difference between relative and absolute paths, and ensure that their paths are properly set.
+Ensure that their paths are properly set and look out for erroneous relative or absolute paths.

 * The pathlib library allows students to ignore the differences between Windows OS `\` back slashes and Unix-based OS `/` forward slashes in regard to file paths.
 However, they should still be aware of these differences in case they are not able to access the pathlib library.